chenjiang0819/Process-Scheduling/README.md

 # Process-Scheduling

-The program is called allocate and take the following command line arguments.
+This program is called allocate and take the following command line arguments.
 The arguments can be passed in any order but they will be passed exactly once.
 -f *filename* will specify the name of the file describing the processes.
 -p processors where processors is one of {1,2,N}, N ≤ 1024.
 -c an optional parameter.